-There are many pros to outsourcing; however, it’s important to be aware of the cons.
-While outsourcing may be an effective way for your business to grow, there are certain downsides to bear in mind before you decide on this option for your company.
-This writeup is to help you with the outsourcing decision.
+Outsourcing has many pros; however, being aware of the cons is essential.
+While outsourcing may be an effective way for your business to grow, there are certain downsides to bear before you decide on this option for your company.
+This write-up is to help you with the outsourcing decision.

 Knowing what they are will help you in your decision-making